trick77/docker-blockcollider-node/README.md

 # docker-blockcollider [![Build Status](https://travis-ci.org/trick77/docker-blockcollider.svg?branch=master)](https://travis-ci.org/trick77/docker-blockcollider)

-How to easily run [Block Collider's bcnode](https://github.com/blockcollider/bcnode) on Linux using Docker and docker-compose... and without running the process with root permissions.
+How to easily run [Block Collider's bcnode](https://github.com/blockcollider/bcnode) on Linux using Docker and docker-compose... and without running the container as root.

 Please don't create Github issues:
 - if you don't know how to use Linux and/or Docker and/or git/Github.